Creating and conducting webinars is one of the best ways to engage with potential customers in an increasingly remote world.

 It's All About Alignment

-Webinars as a marketing tool aren't dead.
-But they're also not just an effective marketing tool; they’re also effective sales tools — but only if your sales team has the information, content, and tools to use them to move prospects down the funnel and close deals.
+Webinars are seeing a timely resurgence.
+They’re not just an effective marketing tool.
+They’re also effective sales tools — but only if your sales team has the information, content, and tools to use them to move prospects down the funnel and close deals.

-However, creating the kind of alignment you need to make this all a success isn’t easy.
-That’s why HubSpot and GotoWebinar created this ultimate guide for creating a successful webinar in 2018 and included a checklist to guide you through pre, ongoing, and post webinar communications.
+Creating the kind of alignment you need to make this all a success isn’t easy.
+So HubSpot and GotoWebinar made this ultimate guide for creating a successful webinar and included a checklist to guide you through pre-, ongoing, and post-webinar communications.